US Nuclear Fuel Cycle

 Russian proposal

 The contract signed in March 2011 between Techsnabexport (Tenex) and USEC Inc. for the delivery of uranium enrichment services during 2013-2022 gave effect to a memorandum of January 2010 on the establishment of a joint venture in the USA to build a uranium enrichment plant based on Russian centrifuge technology.
 Tenex and USEC were undertaking a feasibility study on this, as a possible alternative to USEC American Centrifuge project.
-The main contract is for the supply of 21 million SWU to USEC over 2013-2022, worth $2.8 billion.
+The main contract was for the supply of 21 million SWU to USEC over 2013-2022, worth $2.8 billion.
 See above subsection on USEC and Russian SWU.

-New US enrichment capacity
+US enrichment capacity expansion plans

 Defence enrichment needs